googlemaps/google-maps-services-go/README.md

 ### API keys

-Each Google Maps Web Service requires an API key or Client ID.
+Each Google Maps Web Service request requires an API key or client ID.
 API keys are freely available with a Google Account at https://developers.google.com/console.
-To generate a server key for your project:
+The type of API key you need is a **Server key**.

+To get an API key:

  1. Visit https://developers.google.com/console and log in with a Google Account.
- 1. Select an existing project, or create a new project.
+ 1. Select one of your existing projects, or create a new project.
- 1. Click **Enable an API**.
- 1. Browse for the API, and set its status to "On".
-The Golang Client for Google Maps Services accesses the following APIs:
+ 1. Enable the API(s) you want to use.
+The Go Client for Google Maps Services accesses the following APIs:
     * Directions API
     * Distance Matrix API